modin-project/modin/docs/flow/modin/core/io/index.rst

 Dispatcher Classes Workflow Overview
 ''''''''''''''''''''''''''''''''''''

-Call from ``read_*`` function of execution-specific IO class (for example, ``PandasOnRayIO`` for Ray engine and pandas storage format) are forwarded to the ``_read`` function of the file format-specific class (for example ``CSVDispatcher`` for CSV files), where function parameters are preprocessed to check if they are supported (defaulting to pandas if not is used) and common metadata is computed for all partitions.
+Calls from ``read_*`` functions of execution-specific IO classes (for example, ``PandasOnRayIO`` for Ray engine and pandas storage format) are forwarded to the ``_read`` function of the file format-specific class (for example ``CSVDispatcher`` for CSV files), where function parameters are preprocessed to check if they are supported (defaulting to pandas if not) and common metadata is computed for all partitions.
 The file is then split into chunks (splitting mechanism described below) and the data is used to launch tasks on the remote workers.
 After the remote tasks finish, additional postprocessing is performed on the results, and a new query compiler with the imported data will